Psychology Assessment

 Eye Movement Desensitisation and Reprocessing (EMDR)

-EMDR is a relatively new therapy, identified by Francine Shapiro in the USA.
-It is a scientifically supported treatment for PTSD recommended by numerous organizations internationally (e.g., World Health Organization, 2013).
-It is characterized by standardised procedures and protocols aimed at processing and working through memories of trauma, or of being repeatedly subjected to distress, and other adverse life experiences.
+EMDR is a therapy, identified by Francine Shapiro in the USA.
+It is a scientifically supported treatment for PTSD recommended by numerous organisations internationally (e.g., World Health Organisation, 2013).
+It is characterised by standardised procedures and protocols aimed at processing and working through memories of trauma, or of being repeatedly subjected to distress, and other adverse life experiences.